appdev4590/Kivymd/Components-User-Animation-Card.md

-from kivymd.toast import toast from kivymd.theming import ThemeManager from kivymd.useranimationcard import MDUserAnimationCard from kivymd.button import MDIconButton from kivymd.list import ILeftBodyTouch
+from kivymd.toast import toast from kivymd.theming import ThemeManager from kivymd.uix.useranimationcard import MDUserAnimationCard from kivymd.uix.button import MDIconButton from kivymd.uix.list import ILeftBodyTouch

 # Your content for a contact card.
 Builder.load_string("""
 #:import get_hex_from_color kivy.utils.get_hex_from_color
-#:import TwoLineIconListItem kivymd.list.TwoLineIconListItem
-#:import OneLineIconListItem kivymd.list.OneLineIconListItem
-#:import MDRoundFlatButton kivymd.button.MDRoundFlatButton

 <TestAnimationCard@BoxLayout>: